-We’ve added a use case to demonstrate just how important it is to optimise your campaigns for revenue and not just “goals”.
+We’ve added two screenshots of the same Google Analytics account to demonstrate just how important it is to optimise your campaigns for revenue.

 If you use Facebook advertising as part of your marketing strategy, then tracking your ROI is an absolute necessity.

 It’s the best indicator for determining whether or not your campaigns are generating revenue for your business.

 Ruler offers a complete solution that can give you all the metrics you need to prove the ROI of your advertising campaigns.